Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 10. System Configuration
+"System Configuration" is crucial for maintaining a secure environment for your application.
+This section includes practices like keeping servers and components up-to-date, minimizing privileges, removing unnecessary functionality, and securing HTTP methods.
+The main goal is to configure your systems in a way that minimizes vulnerabilities and protects against common attack vectors.
+Effective system configuration practices ensure that your application operates in a secure and robust environment, reducing the risk of security incidents and unauthorized access.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 10.1 | Ensure servers, frameworks, and system components are running the latest approved version | Regularly check and update servers, frameworks, and system components to the latest approved versions to mitigate vulnerabilities. | An organization should regularly update its web server software to the latest approved version to patch known security vulnerabilities. |